kanboard/documentation/content/en/v1/user/_index.md

         weight: 10
 ---

-This section explains how to use Kanboard.
+This section provides a comprehensive guide on how to use Kanboard effectively.